gasparian/telemetry-monitor/README.md

 If you're using KITTI raw dataset, first [accumulate](https://gist.github.com/gasparian/7cd1b82e78a2ebefe895242616e87411) all GNSS/IMU readings.

 ### To do:
- - find a bug in the KITTI raw prep. scripts (smth wrong with order...);
  - charts.js --> D3.js;
  - pack into Docker --> build on DockerHub;
  - add tabs in a right field: chart and control panel;